 Meet the Maremma Experience

-Tours from December-April introduce you to these cute dogs and detail the world-first project, with funds going towards the venture.
+Just offshore from Warrnambool is Middle Island.
+It's home to a little penguin colony, vulnerable to threats from predators, such as foxes.
+To combat this problem, Maremma guardian dogs were placed on the island.
+Seasonal tours introduce you to these cute dogs and detail the world-first project, with funds going towards the venture.
 Note: There is no public access to Middle Island; the tours are held on the beach adjacent to it.

 Warrnambool Botanic Gardens